-The Big Picture outline is a summary of your end goal, that is, your main course objective.
+The outline is just a summary of your course content.

-Simple tools such as Google Docs or Excel sheets are great for that.
+Simple tools such as Google Docs or Excel sheets are great for creating an outline.

-The goal of the outline is to decide what are the exact steps that you are going to ask the students to take in order to bring them to their desired outcome - your value proposition.
+In a nutshell, the goal of the outline is to decide what are the exact steps that you are going to ask the students to take to bring them to their desired outcome - your value proposition.

 Step 5: Brand your Online School

 There are a lot of course creators and online schools out there, so, you want to make sure that you stand out from the crowd.

 A brand not only makes your courses easy to recognize, but also adds more professionalism and personality to your online school.

 This step is necessary before shooting and editing your course videos because you'll need to include your logo, banner, and even your domain in your videos.